 The University will provide, only to the sessional lecturer on leave, the benefits of Articles 13, 16 and 23 (salary, benefits, job security and status) under this agreement as if he or she had completed the teaching assignment(s).
 In no case shall the union leave provide an additional salary or benefit improvement under this agreement other than what that sessional lecturer would have accrued if he or she had taught the assignment(s).
 The granting of an extended leave should not act to so as to reduce a probationary or qualifying period.

-- (a) Employees who are required by law to serve as jurors or witnesses in any court will be granted leave of absence without loss of pay for this purpose.
-The employee concerned will deposit with the University any pay rendered for such service, other than expenses, and will render an accounting of amounts received together with proof of service.
+(a) Employees who are required by law to serve as jurors or witnesses in any court will be granted leave of absence without loss of pay for this purpose.

 (b) Upon return from leave, employees will be placed in their original positions or, if such placement is not possible, in a comparable placement.
 It is understood that any such placement is not intended to create employment for which the employee would not have otherwise been eligible under Article 13.